neuralmimicry/aarnn/README.md

 mkdir build
 cd build
 cmake ..
-make
+make -j $(nproc)

-copy db_configuration.conf -> build/db_configuration.conf
+ln -s configur/db_configuration.conf build/db_configuration.conf
 copy simulation.conf -> build/simulation.com

 ```

-## Visualises
 ## Running Postgres Container
 *** Caution docker-station can use a lot of memory to run ***
-Then running the image for the first time, the Host port (Ports) of the container needs to be set, os it will forward it correctly e.g. 5432:5432
+Then running the image for the first time, the Host port (Ports) of the container needs
+to be set, os it will forward it correctly e.g. 5432:5432
-The password needs to be added in the Environments variables e.g. Variable -> POSTGRES_PASSWORD, Value -> 'current password'
+The password needs to be added in the Environments variables e.g. Variable -> POSTGRES_PASSWORD,
+Value -> 'current password'

 ## Usage
 Two parts, first creates the neurons and stores in a postgres database.